Fox-ML-infrastructure/Fox-v1-infra/legal/COMMERCIAL_LICENSE.md

 # FOX ML INFRASTRUCTURE — COMMERCIAL LICENSE v1.0
-Copyright (c) 2025-2026 Jennifer Lewis
+Copyright (c) 2025 Jennifer Lewis

 1. DEFINITIONS
-“Software” refers to the Fox-v1-infra codebase, modules, configurations, models, documentation, and all included assets, excluding third-party components governed by their own licenses.
+"Software" refers to the Fox-v1-infra codebase, modules, configurations, models, documentation, and all included assets, excluding third-party components governed by their own licenses.

-“Licensee” refers to the individual or organization obtaining rights under this License.
+"Licensee" refers to the individual or organization obtaining rights under this License.

-“Commercial Use” means any use of the Software by a business, organization, institution, or individual that:
+"Commercial Use" means any use of the Software by a business, organization, institution, or individual that:
   (a) generates revenue directly or indirectly,
   (b) contributes to a commercial product or service,
   (c) is deployed internally within a company for operational, analytical, modeling, forecasting, optimization, or research purposes,